Last Updated on June 29, 2022 by Angela Vaz

 Whatever the situation, this feeling of unrequited love can hurt you and it is not easy to go through.

-The best thing to do when you’re faced with this dilemma is to realize that this is a dead-end and move on peacefully without hard feelings.
+The best thing to do when you’re faced with this dilemma is to realize that this is a dead end and move on peacefully without hard feelings.

 So, let’s uncover those.

-13 signs of unrequited love
+13 signs of unrequited love and how to deal with it

 If you’re stuck in a place where you’re just not sure that your partner returns your feelings, then here are some signs to look out for so that you can truly understand where your partner lies.